drunohazarb/4chan-captcha-solver/README.md

 I can't upload it to any userscript js site because of size.
 Most of the size is model weights.

+### IF YOU'RE ON FIREFOX/LIBREWOLF AND YOU HAVE `privacy.resistFingerprinting` ENABLED IN `about:config` YOU NEED TO GRANT CANVAS PERMISSION TO 4CHAN.ORG OR THE SCRIPT WILL NOT WORK

+#### 25.01.2024

+- Now handles the new slider puzzle used in red boards.

 #### 21.01.2024

 - New model trained by [Yukariin](https://github.com/Yukariin).